Pocket-Plane-Group/Assassinations/Assassinations/Readme-Assassinations.txt

 Version 19
 -Added Polish voiceover (thanks to Aloes, Broomberek, Dandrov, Wojciech Magdziak for dubbing and Anoim2666 for permissions), integrated by Roberciiik
+-Enabled EE-specific format for translations, if such translations exist, by Roberciiik -Added EE-specific format translations for Polish language, by Roberciiik

 Version 18
 -Proofreading of Polish translation by Roberciiik